7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **Is there any way to improve calculation speed?**
 </summary>
-To speed up the calculation, you should compile with the ‘fast’ option, and turn off assertions.
+To speed up the calculation, you should compile with the `fast` option, and turn off assertions.

-You can select the ‘fast’ option by editing the file ‘makefile.inc’.
-That is a variable in the beggining that you need to set to ‘F’.
+You can select the `fast` option by editing the file `makefile.inc`.
+That is a variable in the beggining that you need to set to `F`.

-You can turn off assertion by editing the file ‘assert.h’.
+You can turn off assertion by editing the file `assert.h`.
 The keyword NDEBUG needs to be defined.
 </details>